kamilkisiela/apollo-angular/docs/source/basics/mutations.md

 <h2 id="basics">Basic Mutations</h2>

-Using `Apollo` it easy to call mutation.
+Using `Apollo` it's easy to call mutation.
 You can simply use `mutate` method.

 ```ts
 import { Component } from '@angular/core';